Mowgle88/rsschool-cv/cv.md

 * 2013-2015 "Cryogenmash", process engineer

 There were no programming skills!
 I started to study from scratch.
-I also started learning English recently.
+I also started learning English recently!